curlsloth/NYU-HPC-4-newbies/README.md

 If you have a job that needs to be executed in 100k instances of the [`print_odd_even.py`](https://github.com/curlsloth/NYU-HPC-4-newbies/blob/main/print_odd_even.py) script, ranging from 0 to 99,999, and each instance only takes 0.1 seconds to run, it may not be a good idea to request `--array=0-99999` as there will be 100k output files!
 You want to find a balance among quantity, speed, and complexity.

-You may want to tweak the script as follows and request `--array=0-99`:
+You may want to tweak the script as follows and request `sbatch` job with `--array=0-99`:

 ```
 #!/usr/bin/env python3